jxbbb/ADAPT/README.md

 * We release our best performing checkpoints.
 You can download these models at [ [Google Drive](https://drive.google.com/drive/folders/1GYO9MVgrDMBUXdULgs5mzmcpDstAGCn4?usp=share_link) ] and place them under `checkpoints` directory.
 If the directory does not exist, you can create one.

-* We release the base models we used during training in [ [Google Drive](https://drive.google.com/drive/folders/1yQ2qxxXFZjeq67566XayTnk0yRCJCkJZ?usp=share_link) ].
-If you want to use other pretrained video swin models, you can refer to [Video-Swin-Transformer](https://github.com/SwinTransformer/Video-Swin-Transformer#results-and-models)
+* We release the base video-swin models we used during training in [ [Google Drive](https://drive.google.com/drive/folders/1yQ2qxxXFZjeq67566XayTnk0yRCJCkJZ?usp=share_link) ].
+If you want to use other pretrained video-swin models, you can refer to [Video-Swin-Transformer](https://github.com/SwinTransformer/Video-Swin-Transformer#results-and-models).

 ## Requirements